 Lastly, as with all state-chartered banks, the privileges of federal preemption, including the ability to export interest rates and otherwise operate in parity with national banks, are only obtained by ILCs by virtue of their obtaining the status of an FDIC-insured bank.
-18 This is important to bear in mind not only because (contrary to the suggestions of some) the applicability of state consumer protection laws to ILCs bears no special connection to its status as a CEBA-exemption institution, but also because, through the fintech charter, the OCC now seeks to insulate uninsured national banks from such laws in an unprecedented expansion of preemption.
+[18] This is important to bear in mind not only because (contrary to the suggestions of some) the applicability of state consumer protection laws to ILCs bears no special connection to its status as a CEBA-exemption institution, but also because, through the fintech charter, the OCC has tried to insulate uninsured national banks from such laws in an unprecedented expansion of preemption.

 To recap, like an ILC, an uninsured national bank organized under the fintech charter represents a path for commercial firms to obtain the special privileges traditionally reserved to FDIC-insured banks; however, the fintech charter requires less regulatory approval than the ILC charter, is not subject to the comprehensive regulatory scheme applicable to ILCs and other FDIC-insured banks, and is not subject to any of the special restrictions applicable to ILCs or other CEBA-exempt institutions.
-For this reason, I believe it is hardly reasonable or sensible to repeal the ILC exemption on the grounds that it represents a "loophole" in the BHCA without addressing the gap in BHCA coverage that the OCC has sought to create over the past few years through its persistent efforts to charter uninsured national banks.
-19
+For this reason, any legislative effort to repeal the ILC exemption on the grounds that it represents a "loophole" in the BHCA must also address the gap in BHCA coverage that the OCC has sought to create over the past few years through its persistent efforts to charter uninsured national banks.[19]